02 Feb WHAT ARE YOU EATING FOR? KNOWING THE WHY

 Eating for lifestyle vs eating for performance

-Eating for a general healthy lifestyle (balance between health and desires), eating for performance and eating for body composition are three different things.
-While the principles are the same for each goals.
+Eating for a generally healthy lifestyle (balance between health and desires), eating for performance and eating for body composition are three different things.
+While the principles are the same for each goal.
 The discipline, habits and priorities are different.

-The priorities of a general healthy lifestyle are:
+The priorities of a generally healthy lifestyle are:

 – Reduce inflammatory foods